egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

-The DNS-related MitM is usually the domain of a broken-in/unpatched nameservers or app/libresolv/libresolver of workstations; but not the DNSSEC-protocol-layer when it comes to attempting MitM (at its protocol layer).
+The DNS-related MitM is usually the domain of a broken-in/unpatched nameservers or app/libresolv/libresolver of workstation; but not the DNSSEC-protocol-layer when it comes to attempting MitM (at its protocol layer).

-In short, DNSSEC is a subset of DNS: to do DNS MitM at protocol-layer is hard, but not impossible; to do DNSSEC MitM at protocol-layer is next to impossible, of course this is assuming a deployment of properly-hardened, currently-patched nameservers.
+In short, DNSSEC is a subset of DNS: to do DNS MitM at protocol-layer is hard, but not impossible; to do DNSSEC MitM at protocol-layer is next to impossible.
+Of course this is assuming a deployment of properly-hardened, currently-patched nameservers.

 # Faked DNSSEC

-For Faked DNSSEC scenario, you still are required to carefully chose your resolver, preferably the resolvers that you maintain and control.
+For Faked DNSSEC scenario, you are still required to carefully choose your resolver, preferably the resolvers that you maintain and control.
-Faking DNSSEC via network protocol is still solely at the realm of where the zone cut is made; if it is under the fewest number of authoritative controllers, the better the security of its resolver.
+Faking DNSSEC via network protocol is still solely in the realm of where the zone cut is made; if it is under the fewest number of authoritative controllers, the better the security of its resolver.